-Digital video reaches an incredibly large audience – it will account for over 85 percent of global internet traffic by 2021 (Cisco, 2017).
-This offers new challenges and opportunities for all social scientists, including geographers, particularly in terms of their commitment to increasing diversity and embedding inclusivity into their practices.
+Digital video offers new challenges and opportunities for all social scientists, including geographers, particularly in terms of their commitment to increasing diversity and embedding inclusivity into their practices.
 Opportunities because using video as a research method means we will be able to include more participants in our research, and screening our research will allow us to reach a wider audience for our findings.
 Challenges because it’s hard to keep up with technological advances and all the changes in the way people produce and consume this fast-moving networked medium.

-Films can be essayistic in the structure, but they are not the same as texts.
+Filmmaking in an academic context can produce new forms of knowledge.
+Films can be essayistic in structure, but they are not the same as texts.
 Films can relay arguments but also reflections and emotions.
 Part of the pleasure of making films is allowing people to watch them and reinterpret them according to their lived reality.
-From the academic point of view these films offer both an academic essay and something that people can write about in their own academic essays.
-From the external point of view Filmgeographies allows us to know more about local communities from all over the world through a wider range of perspectives.
+Films can also address enduring issues of diversity and inclusivity in western academic institutions.
+Locally produced films allow us to know more about different communities and crises from all over the world through a wider range of perspectives.

+We want to grow FilmGeographies as a film sharing community that includes peer review.
+Peer review is not only central to the process by which new research is recognised and validated by the scientific community, it also how we can learn and improve our own filmic literacy (Jacobs 2016).
 Traditional peer review processes that work for text-based academic journals need to adapt to suit the needs of non-traditional, non-text-based forms of research inquiry.
-Filmgeographies is an interactive and collaborative network that is working to establish this new and exciting process and help scholars navigate their way.Jessica Jacobs
+Filmgeographies is working to develop as an interactive and collaborative network to help establish this new and exciting process

 - To publish films made by geographers and other scholars in a way that allows them to be peer reviewed.